5jjCopter/EzWifibroadcast/Home.md

 - Configuration can be done from Windows, no Linux knowledge required
 - Supports different configuration profiles selectable on the field via jumpers or DIP switches
 - Forwarding of video stream and telemetry data to 2nd display via: USB Tethering, Wifi Hotspot, Ethernet, Wifibroadcast relay mode
-- Bi-directional mavlink telemetry support (untested)
+- Bi-directional mavlink telemetry support (untested, not working reliably at the moment)
 - Support for video and telemetry inside Tower App and QGroundcontrol etc.
 - Fully dynamic and automatic detection of 2nd display, just plug it in or connect via Hotspot and it'll work
-- 2 wifi sticks transmit diversity on two different frequencies (not much tested though)
+- 2 wifi sticks transmit diversity on two different frequencies (Ralink cards only)
 - 3 wifi sticks receive diversity support for Atheros, 5 wifi sticks receive diversity support for Ralink
-- Integrated OSD with support for Mavlink (not bi-directional), Frsky, LTM, NMEA GPS
+- Integrated OSD with support for Mavlink (not bi-directional), Frsky, LTM
 - .AVI Ground recording, PNG screenshots and telemetry data automatically saved to USB stick
 - Quick startup, about 10 seconds until video is shown
 - No issues as with standard wifi, no disconnection, video freeze etc, video will quickly recover